Board of Visitors

 He has had consulting assignments for the World Bank and USAID (in Mexico, Russia and Thailand).

-He is a co-founder and Board member of the Sonoma Biochar Initiative; a Board member of the Sonoma Ecology Center; and a Board member of Gardens for Health International.
+He is President of the Board of the Sonoma Ecology Center; Commissioner on the City of Sonoma's Environmental Commission; co-founder and Board member of the Sonoma Biochar Initiative; and an Advisory Board member of Gardens for Health International.

 Dr. Morell has many years of experience in university teaching and research, including at Princeton University, Stanford University, Claremont Graduate School, Mae Fah Luang University (Thailand), and the University of California-Berkeley and Santa Cruz.
 His PhD is from Princeton.